Cascading Country, State and City Kendo UI Dropdowns

 The First Country Dropdown

-This dropdown will have a detached Kendo data source (you may use inline if you want) that grabs all of the countries from the ColdFusion remote endpoint.
-There is nothing inherently different than the previous Introducing the various forms of Kendo Dropdowns in the data source or widget initialization.
+This dropdown will have a detached Kendo data source (you may use inline if you want) that grabs all countries from the ColdFusion remote endpoint.
+Nothing is inherently different than the previous Introducing the various forms of Kendo Dropdowns in the data source or widget initialization.

-Where this differs is that after we initialize the widget we will use an onChange event on the DropDown list.
+This differs because after we initialize the widget, we will use an onChange event on the DropDown list.
 We will explain further below.

 Create The Country Dropdown Kendo Datasource

-This data source simply invokes the WorldCountries.cfc getCountries method which returns a JSON object with the countryId and country of all of the countries in the world.
-There is nothing out of the norm here that we did not already cover in previous articles.
+This data source invokes the WorldCountries.cfc getCountries method which returns a JSON object with the countryId and country of all the countries in the world.
+There is nothing out of the norm we did not already cover in previous articles.

 // ---------------------------- Top level country dropdown. ----------------------------